-Akai M, Usuba M, Maeshima T, Shirasaki Y, Yasuoka S Lasers Surg Med.
+Akai M, Usuba M, Maeshima T, Shirasaki Y, Yasuoka S. Department of Physical Therapy, Tsukuba College of Technology, Ibaraki, Japan. email@example.com PMID: 9365959 [PubMed – indexed for MEDLINE] Lasers Surg Med.
 1997.
 21(5): 480-4.
-The influence of low-level (810 nm) laser on bone and cartilage during joint immobilization was examined.
-The hind limbs of 42 young Wistar rats were immobilized at the knee joint.
-They were sorted into three groups 1 wk after operation; irradiance 3.9 W/cm2, 5.8 W/cm2, and sham treatment.
-After 6 treatments for another 2 weeks both hind legs were prepared for 1) indentation of the articular surface of the knee (stiffness and loss tangent), and for 2) dual energy X-ray absorptiometry (bone mineral density) of the focused regions.
+The influence of low-level (810 nm)) laser on bone and cartilage during joint immobilization was examined with rats’ knee model.
+The hind limbs of 42 young Wistar rats were operated on in order to immobilize the knee joint.
+They were assigned to three groups 1 wk after operation; irradiance 3.9 W/cm2, 5.8 W/cm2, and sham treatment.
+After 6 times of treatment for another 2 wk both hind legs were prepared for 1) indentation of the articular surface of the knee (stiffness and loss tangent), and for 2) dual energy X-ray absorptiometry (bone mineral density) of the focused regions.
 The indentation test revealed preservation of articular cartilage stiffness with 3.9 and 5.8 W/cm2 therapy.
-Low level laser treatment may possibly prevent biomechanical changes by immobilization.
+Soft laser treatment may possibly prevent biomechanical changes by immobilization.